fivetran/dbt_salesforce_formula_utils/README.md

 By default, these models will run Option #1.

 ## Step 5: Exclude problematic formula fields
-The `sfdc_formula_view` macro has been created to allow for two degrees of formula field reference.
+The `sfdc_formula_view` macro has been created to support double-nested formula field references for most cases using Option #1, however, never if using Options #2 or #3.
 For example:
 - :white_check_mark: : A formula field references standard fields from the base Salesforce table.
 - :white_check_mark: : A formula field references another formula field that does **not** reference other formula fields.
 - 🚧     : A formula field references another formula field that references another formula field (and so on...).
 This may be possible for certain situations using Option #1 above, but never for Options 2 & 3.